podium-lib/podium-lib.github.io/src/docs/podlets/context.md

-# Context
+# ✂️ Context

 A Podlet is intended to be used in multiple Layouts.
-To support this, a Podlet needs access to certain pieces of information from the Layout server so it can determine how to respond in context of the Layout requesting it.
+To support this, a Podlet needs access to certain pieces of data from the Layout server so it can determine how to respond in context of the Layout requesting it.

 An example of the kind of information a Podlet might need from the Layout server